14 About Me Examples & How to Create The Perfect Writer About Page

 Why do you need an about me page?

-Whenever we talk about writing portfolios or freelance writer websites, we always recommend writing a really short bio on the front page of your site.
+Whenever we talk about writing portfolios or graphic design portfolios, we always recommend writing a really short bio on the front page of your site.
 But for that, the keyword is short –and you cannot possibly fit everything important about yourself into that one sentence, right?
 Right.

 But that’s okay, nobody would expect you to.
 Why?
 Because that’s what the about me page is for!
 The short bio on your home page is just to catch their attention.